web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_mysql.md

 - The next question is related to using the root user remotely.
 Type `Y` and hit Enter.

 - Next it asks if you want to remove the test database.
-You would want to do this for a production environment, but for us we’ll keep it.
-Type `N` and hit Enter.
+Type `Y` and hit Enter.

 - The next question asks if you want to reload the privileges database.
 Type `Y` and hit Enter.